jeckman/wpbook/README.txt

 == Changelog ==

 = 1.5.5 =
- * Change mechanism for requesting offline.access, stream.publish permissions for fan pages.
+ * Changed mechanism for requesting offline.access, stream.publish permissions
+   for users and fan pages.
+ * This should help eliminate the API 100 and API 200 errors some have encountered

 = 1.5.4 =
  * Cleaned up theme/index.php if/else loops